-Although I already have several blogs, I believe this to be the most important one (at this time in my life anyway).
+Although I already have several blogs with secure wordpress hosting, I believe this to be the most important one (at this time in my life anyway).
 I guess I’ll begin with an introduction to who I am.
 My name is Carrie Wells.
 I work for a non-profit organization in South Florida — Abi’s Place.
 We provide educational and therapeutic services to children with disabilities.
 My role there is somewhat complex and not easy to define.
 Last year I was the school’s lead teacher, but after going on maternity leave, I became the school’s grant writer.
 I am starting to come back to fill many director-type roles, such as evaluations, paperwork, school tours, interviews, mentoring, etc. I am also a graduate-level instructor through the University of Phoenix.

 A year ago, I felt very defined by my career.
 I am also a wife to a wonderful husband named Richard, a pescetarian (and foodie), and a huge fan of MAC Cosmetics.
 But then something amazing happened… something that changed so many of my beliefs about life and love.
 I gave birth to my beautiful, healthy, happy daughter Lydia Marie on September 2, 2009.

 People always told me that having a child changes you.
 And while at the core I am still the same dorky girl who got picked last for kickball in elementary school…and the middle-schooler with braces…and the pseudo-goth college freshman at UF, I have been transformed.
 My mom’s friend used the word “softened.”
 I’ll take that.